knative/docs/docs/snippets/collecting-metrics.md

 1. Grafana dashboards can be imported from the [`knative-sandbox` repository](https://github.com/knative-sandbox/monitoring/tree/main/grafana).

-1. If you are using the Grafana Helm Chart with the Dashboard Sidecar configured, you can load the dashboards by applying the following configmap.
+1. If you are using the Grafana Helm Chart with the Dashboard Sidecar enabled, you can load the dashboards by applying the following configmaps.

     ```bash
     kubectl apply -f https://raw.githubusercontent.com/knative-sandbox/monitoring/main/grafana/dashboards.yaml